Orthopedic surgery: Modern orthopedics

-The modern total hip replacement was pioneered by Sir John Charnley, expert in tribology at Wrightington Hospital, in England in the 1960s.
+The modern total hip replacement was pioneered by Sir John Charnley in England in the 1960s.
 He found that joint surfaces could be replaced by implants cemented to the bone.
-His design consisted of a stainless steel, one-piece femoral stem and head, and a polyethylene acetabular component, both of which were fixed to the bone using PMMA (acrylic) bone cement.
-For over two decades, the Charnley low-friction arthroplasty and its derivative designs were the most-used systems in the world.
-This formed the basis for all modern hip implants.
+His design consisted of a stainless steel, one-piece femoral stem and head, and a polyethylene acetabular component, both of which were fixed to the bone using poly(methyl methacrylate) (acrylic) bone cement.
+For over two decades, the Charnley low-friction arthroplasty and its derivative designs were the most-used systems in the world, forming the basis for all modern hip implants.

 The Exeter hip replacement system (with a slightly different stem geometry) was developed at the same time.
-Since Charnley, improvements have been continuous in the design and technique of joint replacement (arthroplasty) with many contributors, including W. H. Harris, the son of R. I. Harris, whose team at Harvard pioneered uncemented arthroplasty techniques with the bone bonding directly to the implant.
+Since Charnley, improvements have been continuous in the design and technique of joint replacement (arthroplasty) with many contributors.

-Knee replacements, using similar technology, were started by McIntosh in rheumatoid arthritis patients and later by Gunston and Marmor for osteoarthritis in the 1970s, developed by John Insall in New York using a fixed bearing system, and by Frederick Buechel and Michael Pappas using a mobile bearing system.
+Knee replacements for osteoarthritis were developed in the 1970s using a fixed bearing system and a mobile bearing system.
+In 1974, a total condylar knee replacement was produced.

-External fixation of fractures was refined by American surgeons during the Vietnam War, but a major contribution was made by Gavril Abramovich Ilizarov in the USSR.
-He was sent, without much orthopedic training, to look after injured Russian soldiers in Siberia in the 1950s.
-With no equipment, he was confronted with crippling conditions of unhealed, infected, and misaligned fractures.
-With the help of the local bicycle shop, he devised ring external fixators tensioned like the spokes of a bicycle.
-With this equipment, he achieved healing, realignment, and lengthening to a degree unheard of elsewhere.
-His Ilizarov apparatus is still used today as one of the distraction osteogenesis methods.
+External fixation of fractures was refined by American surgeons during the Vietnam War, but a major contribution was made by Gavriil Ilizarov who achieved healing, realignment, and lengthening to a substantial degree, including the Ilizarov apparatus.

-Modern orthopedic surgery and musculoskeletal research have sought to make surgery less invasive and to make implanted components better and more durable.
-On the other hand, since the emergence of the opioid epidemic, orthopedic surgeons have been identified as one of the highest prescribers of opioid medications.
-Decreasing prescription of opioids while still providing adequate pain control is a development in orthopedic surgery.